 He closes his eyes and leans back.
 Outstanding loan of the moneylender, rent of the mortgaged land, his wife’s medicine, the daughters are of age, the boy wants a mobile and a motorcycle, the tubewell needs repairs, dues of the kirana shop, money he borrowed from his neighbour, his cycle needs a new tyre, the roof needs repair before the coming rains, seeds and fertiliser for the next crop.
 His hand grips the pocket and keeps his money safe from his expenses.

 The tempo driver drops him at the village square.
 He pays him his fare.

 The village kirana shop is open.
 The seth is at his seat.

 “Come Mohan Singh.
 You had a good crop.
 Please clear my dues now.”

 There is one currency note left with him.
 He looks around the shop and at all the things his wife has asked him to bring.

 His feet move.
-He enters the shop, asks for a length of strong nylon rope.
+He enters the shop and asks for a length of strong nylon rope.
 He hands the last note to seth and hurriedly walks toward his field.

-Dada ji had him plant the tree next to their motor when he was ten.
+His grandfather had him plant the tree next to their tubewell when he was ten.
 He watered it regularly, protected it from the goats, and grew up with it.
 The little stem with few tiny leaves turned to a tall trunk and many wide branches, green and laden with fruit.
 The tree had been his companion.
 It is old and withered now, like him, but he knows that one branch, where he put swings for his children, is still strong enough to carry his weight.
 One last time.